simonw/llm/docs/help.md

   --help     Show this message and exit.

 Commands:
-  prompt*    Execute a prompt
-  aliases    Manage model aliases install    Install packages from PyPI into the same environment as LLM keys       Manage stored API keys for different models logs       Tools for exploring logged prompts and responses models     Manage available models openai     Commands for working directly with the OpenAI API plugins    List installed plugins templates  Manage stored prompt templates uninstall  Uninstall Python packages from the LLM environment
+  prompt*       Execute a prompt aliases       Manage model aliases embed         Embed text and store or return the result embed-db      Manage the embeddings database embed-models  Manage available embedding models install       Install packages from PyPI into the same environment as LLM keys          Manage stored API keys for different models logs          Tools for exploring logged prompts and responses models        Manage available models openai        Commands for working directly with the OpenAI API plugins       List installed plugins templates     Manage stored prompt templates uninstall     Uninstall Python packages from the LLM environment
 ```
 ### llm prompt --help
 ```